12 Jan Hints for Viewing the FHA Website

-On a full-size device there are two menu bars, along the top of the screen and on the left side.
-On a small device, one or both menus may compressed using a so-called “hamburger menu” on the top right.
+On a full-size device there are two menu bars, one along the top of the screen and one on the left side.
+On a small device, the menus may compressed using a so-called “hamburger menu” on the top right.
 This is an icon with three horizontal lines (looks like a hamburger).
 Tap on this and you will see a list of all the items on both menus.
 A plus sign indicates that there is a subsidiary menu for this item.

 Back to the Top?
 Or Just Back?

 Reading a long document, you will notice a faint upward-pointing arrow in the lower right corner of the page.
 Clicking on this arrow will take you back to the top of the page.
 If the arrow does not appear, try scrolling the page slightly up or down.

 Another way to go back to something you were looking at previously is to use the left pointing arrow in the top left of your browser window, or bottom left on a small device.
 This arrow is supposed to take you back one page.
 However, the definition of a “page” can vary.
 Usually it takes you back to a previous document you were viewing.
 Sometimes it takes you back to an earlier place in the current document.

 We hope you find the FHA website useful and informative.
 Even if you are a new user of the website, by keeping in mind the pointers given here, your experience can be better than you might have expected.